- Blisters are small, fluid-filled bubbles that form just underneath the skin.

 - you have blisters after a serious burn or sunburn

-- your blister looks infected (it is full of pus, is inflamed and is painful)
+- your blister looks infected (it is full of pus, is swollen or red and is painful)

 - you have diabetes or circulation problems

-- cover friction ‘hotspots’ with hypoallergenic adhesive tape (again, your pharmacist can advise you) or use anti-friction skin balm
+- Cover friction ‘hotspots’ with hypoallergenic adhesive tape or use anti-friction skin balm — see your pharmacist for advice.